• Skip to primary navigation

 • Steve Deering, inventor of IP multicast, a technique for one-to-many and many-to-many real-time communication over an IP infrastructure in a network

-• Whitfield Diffie, a pioneer in public-key cryptography, noted for Diffie-Hellman-Merkle public key exchange, inducted into National Inventors Hall of Fame, Marconi Prize winner
+• Whitfield Diffie, a pioneer in public-key cryptography, noted for Diffie-Hellman-Merkle public key exchange, inducted into the National Inventors Hall of Fame, Marconi Prize winner

 • Les Earnest, research scientist.
 He created the first spell-check and first cursive writing recognizer